Audio Merger

 Merging Process

-- Seamless Joining: Audio files are joined without gaps
+• Seamless Joining: Audio files are joined in sequence

-- Output Generation: Create single merged audio file
+• Output Generation: Create a single merged audio file

 Audio Merging Facts